yetnt/jaiva/src/main/java/com/jaiva/utils/cd/ContextDispatcher.md

 # Problem

-TStatement : handles splitting boolean and arithmatic into `lhs` and `rhs`
+TExpression : handles splitting boolean and arithmatic into `lhs` and `rhs`

 processContext : processes function calls and variable calls and also array access stuff